Synergy of green living

 But that is long term planning; not wanting to get Alzheimer's disease or suffering from cardiovascular conditions.

-In the short term, it has been the wonder of worm farms that has brought us a quite unexpected synergy of green living; we started them for their leachate.
-But they have multiplied in such abundance, doubling in numbers every month that they have become the main source of protein for our hens.
+In the short term it has been the wonder of worm farms that has brought us a quite unexpected synergy of green living; we started them for their leachate.
+But the critters have multiplied in such abundance, doubling in numbers every month that they have become the main source of protein for our hens.

 It is known as backyard permaculture; trying to work with nature rather than against it.